Emergency Dentist — Geneva, OH

 Dental Emergency FAQs

-If you ever find yourself with a dental emergency in Geneva, OH, know that Dr. Cooper Owens and our team are always here to help you enjoy a pain-free, healthy smile again.
+If you ever find yourself with a dental emergency in Geneva, know that Dr. Owens and our team are always here to help you enjoy a pain-free, healthy smile again.
 We’ve seen firsthand how stressful toothaches, broken teeth, and other dental emergencies can be, so we’ve gathered the answers to several frequently asked questions below.
 That way, you can manage the situation more effectively.
 But if you still need more information, you’re welcome to give us a call – after all, we’re always available to provide the urgent dental care you need!

 Generally, toothaches do not get better on their own.
 In fact, they often worsen the longer you go without seeking treatment, as teeth cannot repair themselves once they have become damaged or infected.